gradle/gradle/design-docs/testing-improvements.md

   - Output during preflight/postflight methods (e.g. @Before, @BeforeClass etc.)
 - Test cases spawn threads that produce output

+## Story: Introduce `CreateTestReports` task

+This task will be responsible for generating user oriented reports from test results.

+    class CreateJvmTestReports implements Reporting<JvmTestReportContainer> {
+      void reportOn(Test... tasks)
+    }

+    interface JvmTestReportContainer extends ReportContainer<Report> {
+      HtmlJvmTestReport getHtml()
+      JUnitXMLTestReport getXml()
+    }

+### Implementation plan

+- Extract existing logic for converting results into reports out of Test task

+### User visible changes

+- Potential deprecation of `Test` methods/properties (TBD)

+### Test coverage

+- Existing report test coverage for report generation is identical for a single test
+- Results can be aggregated for multiple test runs
+  - A different test class with the same name is executed by different test tasks that are being aggregated (potentially different test case names)
+  - The same test class with the same name is executed by different test tasks that are being aggregated (same test case names)
+- HTML report can be disabled
+- XML report can be disabled

+### Outstanding issues

+- What to do about the existing reporting functions that are part of the Test task?
+  - Provide off switches?
+  - Automatically disable on the presence of this task?
+  - Does the Java task add an instance of this task?
+Or is it manual to opt-in to new features?

 ## Story: XML test report shows output per test

 This is about providing a way to produce XML like: